Biden vows to defeat Trump, end US 'season of darkness'

 Cory Booker, only the ninth African American senator in U.S. history, said Biden believes in the dignity of all working Americans.

-And Pete Buttigieg, a 38-year-old openly gay military veteran from Indiana, noted that Biden came out in favor of same-sex marriage as vice president even before President Barack Obama did.
+And Pete Buttigieg, the 38-year-old former South Bend, Indiana, mayor and a gay military veteran, noted that Biden came out in favor of same-sex marriage as vice president even before President Barack Obama.

 “Joe Biden is right, this is a contest for the soul of the nation.
 And to me that contest is not between good Americans and evil Americans,” Buttigieg said.
 “It’s the struggle to call out what is good for every American.”